matt-larsen/matt-larsen/README.md

 # Hey there 👋

-Welcome to my page!
-I'm Matt Larsen, a Data Engineer.
-I'm currently involved in architecting and developing highly-scalable pipelines in my current role.
+Currently involved in architecting and developing highly-scalable pipelines in my current role.
 I specialize in event-driven architecture through AWS resources and love working with APIs.

 ### **I’m currently working on ...**
 - A FastAPI backend for a customer-facing frontend application
 - ETL architecture planning
 - Modernizing legacy Express applications

-### **I’m currently learning ...**
-- Snowflake Data Warehousing Pipelines
-- AI Concepts and modeling

 <hr />